jdiopen/jdiopen.github.io/README.md

 Follow us on [Twitter](https://twitter.com/JDI_Open) for event updates and open science content!

 ### We are back!
 - 8/11/20: **Using GitHub to Create a Personal Website**: You will learn how to create an easy personal website using Github, no prior knowledge required.
 We’ll also discuss why it’s important to have a personal website from an open science perspective.
+Join via Zoom!
 - In the mean time, check out our [no-reading reading list (part 2)](https://jdiopen.github.io/noreadinglist2.pdf)!